djbetancourt-gh/funGp/cran-comments.md

 * Added extend argument to update method enabling a new way of model updating where current hyperparameters are used as starting points for the new optimization.

+* Replaced an \href{} based citation of a doi URL by a \doi{} based one to avoid check NOTE.

+* Removed two non-essential unexported functions to avoid check NOTE.

 ## Test environments
 * local Windows install, R 4.2.0